Tanvir19934/YouTube_SQL/README.md

-The data used are randomly generated data.
+# The data in the sql files are randomly generated.